FastComments/fastcomments-docs/src/content/guides/api/items/comment-structure.md

     domain?: string
     /** READONLY: The number of times the comment was flagged. **/ flagCount?: number
-    /** READONLY: The #hashtags written in the comment that were successfully parsed. **/ hashTags?: CommentHashTag[]
+    /** The #hashtags written in the comment that were successfully parsed.
+You can also manually add hashtags, for querying, but they won't display in the comment text automatically. **/ hashTags?: CommentHashTag[]
     /** READONLY: Does the comment contain images? **/ hasImages?: boolean